 • When a horse, pony or donkey is purchased always obtain the passport and notify the PIO within 30 days of the new owner.
 Failure to do so is an offence.

-By signing the registration application form for passports in the format issued by CHS, you are confirming that you abide by the terms and conditions set out in that document.
+By signing the registration application form you are confirming that you abide by the terms and conditions set out in that document.

 Please ensure that you are familiar with all the above documents.

 A complaint is an expression of dissatisfaction or concern made in writing by letter or email, relating to the Society’s action, inaction or standard of service in connection with the registration of horses and the issue and ongoing management of passports.
 This is not to be confused with a complaint to the Society about another member.
 The rules for such complaints are dealt with separately under the Statutory Articles of Association.

 In the event of a complaint about the Society’s action, inaction or standard of service in connection with the registration of horses and the issue and ongoing management of passports an initial approach may be made verbally, in person or by telephone, but to be processed further it must be followed up in writing.

 Your name and contact details must be included.
 The Society does not act on anonymous letters.